-As the leading funder of multiple myeloma research, the MMRF has supported more than 380 research grants at over 135 institutions worldwide.
-The MMRF supports innovative research efforts in the most promising areas of multiple myeloma research through several grant-making programs.
+As a leading funder of multiple myeloma research, the MMRF has supported nearly 400 research grants at over 200 institutions worldwide.
+The MMRF supports innovative research efforts in the most promising areas of science through several grant-making programs.

 The 2021 Research Fellow Award Winners are:

 Francesca Cottini, MD